The Life and Death of Colonel Blimp: Development

+Casting

 Powell wanted Laurence Olivier (who had appeared in Powell and Pressburger's 49th Parallel and The Volunteer) to play Candy.
 However, the Ministry of Information refused to release Olivier—who was serving in the Fleet Air Arm—from active service, telling Powell and Pressburger "we advise you not to make it and you can't have Laurence Olivier because he's in the Fleet Air Arm and we're not going to release him to play your Colonel Blimp".

 Powell wanted Wendy Hiller to play Kerr's parts but she withdrew due to pregnancy.

 Frau von Kalteneck, a friend of Theo Kretschmar-Schuldorff, was played by Roger Livesey's wife Ursula Jeans.
 Although they often appeared on stage together, this was their only appearance together in a film.